hhappyz88/Japanese-StockMarket-Portfolio-Analysis/README.md

 This contains portfolio analysis work on stocks from the Japanese and Vietnamese stock markets.
-The code can be found in the rmd file, and the correspondinbg report can be found in Japanese Stocks.docx.
+The code can be found in the rmd file, and the corresponding report can be found in Japanese Stocks.docx.